sap-tutorials/Tutorials/tutorials/odata-dd-1-origins/odata-dd-1-origins.md

 ### Examine the Atom Syndication Format

 Atom is a format very similar to RSS, serving the same purpose, that came about for reasons that are not relevant for this tutorial (but see the Further Info section for a link to more background details if you're curious).
-It's known as the [Atom Syndication Format](https://tools.ietf.org/html/rfc4287).
+It's known as the Atom Syndication Format, described in [RFC 4287](https://tools.ietf.org/html/rfc4287).

 Some may call Atom a successor to RSS.
 Unlike RSS, which is just a _format_ specification, Atom also has a related _protocol_ which we'll look at shortly.